-- a) To ensure that any employee, worker, Fellow or senior member, volunteer, or student working on behalf of the College within their area is made aware of the existence of this policy and asked to familiarize themselves with the contents as part of their induction. - b) To ensure that any employee, worker, Fellow or senior member, volunteer, or student working on behalf of the College within their area who engages in a regulated activity completes safeguarding training, together with any additional training that may have been identified by any relevant risk assessment processes, and is familiar with the guidance set out at Annex 3. - c) To ensure, liaising with the HR Manager, that the College records and monitors the safeguarding training undertaken by those working on behalf of the College in their area. - d) To ensure that the HR Manager is informed where recruitment to any specific role requires DBS checking in accordance with the policy (see section 6 below). - e) Where regulated activities are planned in their area: - To retain oversight for those activities - To take steps to ensure that occasions upon which those engaged in regulated activities work alone and/or unsupervised are kept to an absolute minimum - o To ensure that they are appropriately risk assessed (see section 5 below) - To ensure that children and adults engaged in regulated activities are given clear information about how, and to whom, they can report any safeguarding concerns.
+- b) To ensure that any employee, worker, Fellow or senior member, volunteer, or student working on behalf of the College within their area who engages in a regulated activity completes safeguarding training, together with any additional training that may have been identified by any relevant risk assessment processes, and is familiar with the guidance set out at Annex 3. - c) To ensure, liaising with the HR Manager, that the College records and monitors the safeguarding training undertaken by those working on behalf of the College in their area. - d) To ensure that the HR Manager is informed where recruitment to any specific role requires DBS checking in accordance with the policy (see section 6 below). - e) Where regulated activities are planned in their area: - To retain oversight for those activities; - To take steps to ensure that occasions upon which those engaged in regulated activities work alone and/or unsupervised are kept to an absolute minimum; - To ensure that they are appropriately risk assessed (see section 5 below); - To ensure that children and adults engaged in regulated activities are given clear information about how, and to whom, they can report any safeguarding concerns.